Homemade Egg Rolls in the Ninja Foodi couldn’t be easier and they, honest-to-goodness, taste like they were deep fried!

 - Thinly slice cabbage and carrots or you can use a the pre-shredded coleslaw mix.
 About 4 cups will make 4 egg rolls.
 Peel and grate your ginger and chop the green onions.

 - Turn the Ninja Foodi to the sear/saute function and set the heat to high.
 Add in 2 tsp of sesame oil and cabbage/carrot mixture.
-Add precooked shredded pork or chicken. * see post for details if you are using shrimp
+Add precooked shredded pork or chicken.
+Add in the green onions. * see post for details if you are using shrimp

 - Add in the rice vinegar, soy sauce, ginger and red pepper paste.
 Stir to combine and saute on high for 3-5 minutes or until the vegetables are the texture you like and most of the liquid has evaporated.